Sackville North, New South Wales

 Sackville North is a suburb of Sydney, in the state of New South Wales, Australia 80 kilometres north-west of the Sydney central business district in the local government area of The Hills Shire.

 Sackville North is adjacent to Sackville which is a separate suburb located in the City of Hawkesbury.
 Sackville North is a fairly isolated rural area, surrounded on the north, west and south by the Hawkesbury River.
 There are no shops or service stations in the suburb, which largely comprises holdings of 2 to 10 hectares (5 to 25 acres), with a few larger properties of 40 hectares or more.

 History

 Sackville Reach, a portion of the Hawkesbury River, was named after Viscount Sackville (1716–1785) in the early years of European settlement.
 Sackville North's name was in common usage for many years but was not officially adopted by the Geographical Names Board of New South Wales until 1996.

 Sackville School Post Office opened on 1 March 1911, was renamed Sackville North in December of the same year and closed in 1957.
 It reopened in 1963 and closed again in 1975.

 Commercial area

-The nearest commercial centers are to the west across the river.
+The nearest commercial centres are to the west across the river.
 Crossing the Hawkesbury by the Sackville Ferry (and so leaving Sydney) is Ebenezer (5 km), then some of the "Five Macquarie Towns" Wilberforce (15 km), Windsor (20 km), Richmond (25 km), which were established by Governor Lachlan Macquarie in 1811.
 The main road to Sydney is via Windsor.